 When Powell booted his first successful field goal of the year, Barber was on the field to celebrate with him.
 Why?
-Barber lines up as part of the field goal unit -- a group that has struggled.
-But against UCLA it gave the Cougs the lead in the first quarter.
-The message from a senior defensive star, to pick up a teammate who has been struggling, speaks to the leadership and unity on the 2016 Cougs and don’t discount the importance of that.
+Barber lines up as part of the field-goal unit -- a group that has struggled for the Cougs season.
+But against UCLA it gave WSU the lead in the first quarter.
+The message from a senior defensive star, to pick up a teammate who has been struggling, speaks to the leadership and unity on the 2016 Cougs.
+The importance cannot be discounted.
 These moments make football, and a football team, great.

 Fourth quarter: A Cougar TEAM on display

-It was the epitome of how much the 2016 Cougars have grown.
+The final 15 minutes on Saturday was the epitome of how much the 2016 Cougars have grown.
 UCLA scored on back-to-back possessions in the fourth quarter.
 But what almost always feels like a huge momentum swing instead felt to me like the Bruins were slowly bleeding out.
-And that was due to the Cougs’ 4-minute offense.
+And that was due to the Cougs’ four-minute offense.

-Unlike a 2-minute offense, when a team is down by a score and in hurry-up mode, a 4-minute offense is when up a score late in the game and with the need to make the clock an ally, not an enemy.
+Unlike a two-minute offense, when a team is down by a score and in hurry-up mode, a four-minute offense is when you're up a score late in the game and need to make the clock an ally, not an enemy.

-The Cougs got the ball back with 11:37 left in the game and up by 10 points, it was time to eat the clock.
-Despite the Bruin D’s best attempts (and one peculiar pass break up by the official) Washington State crafted a 15-play drive that took 6:30 off the clock.
+When the Cougs got the ball back with 11:37 left in the game, leading by 10 points, it was time to eat the clock.
+Despite the Bruin D’s best attempts (and one peculiar pass break up by the official), Washington State crafted a 15-play drive that devoured 6:30 off the clock.

 I am not going to make declarations on where I think this season will end up.
-I will, however, pose a question that will reflect my confidence in a team that is growing stronger each week out on the Palouse.
+I will, however, pose a question that will reflect my confidence in a team that is growing stronger each week.

-If Washington State plays like they have during this four-game winning streak, with three of those games coming against Oregon, Stanford and UCLA, can you name a team left on the schedule Wazzu can’t beat?
+If the Cougars play like they have during this four-game winning streak, with three of those victories coming against Oregon, Stanford and UCLA, can you name a team left on the schedule Wazzu can’t beat?